chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

     W:sub:`ζ` = { (1, α:sub:`1`), (2, α:sub:`2`), ..., (Λ(ζ), α:sub:`Λ(ζ)`)}

-For each ordered Word (*i*, *α*:sub:`i`) ∈ W:sub:`ζ`, its String Length *l(α*:sub:`i`*)* must be greater 0 by the Discovery Axiom W.2 and Definition 1.1.2.
+For each ordered Word (*i*, *α*:sub:`i`) ∈ W:sub:`ζ`, its String Length *l(α*:sub:`i`*)* must be greater 0 by the Discovery Axiom W.2 and Definition 1.1.3.
 Therefore, since each Word contributes at least a String Length of 1, the sum of the lengths of the words in the sentence is greater than or equal to the number of words in the sentence. ∎

 With Word Length defined and some of its core properties established, this notion can be used to simplify notation.
 Similar to the Character Index Notation, a way of referring to Words in Sentences within propositions without excessive quantification is now introduced through Word Index notation.

-**Definition: Word Index Notation**
+**Definition 2.1.6: Word Index Notation**

 Let *ζ* be a Sentence with Word level set representation, **W**:sub:`ζ`,